ipetkov/crane/README.md

 * `cannot build '/nix/store/...-source.drv' during evaluation because the option 'allow-import-from-derivation' is disabled`
 * `a 'aarch64-darwin' with features {} is required to build '/nix/store/...', but I am a 'x86_64-linux' with features {}`

+### I'm getting rebuilds all of the time, especially when I change `flake.nix`

+Nix will rebuild a derivation if any of its inputs change, which includes any file contained by the source that is passed in.
+For example, if the build expression specifies `src = ./.;` then the crate will be rebuilt when _any_ file changes (including "unrelated" changes to `flake.nix`)!

+There are two main ways to avoid unnecessary builds:

+1. One option is to put the crate's source files into its own subdirectory (e.g.
+   `./mycrate`) and then set the build expression's source to that subdirectory (e.g. `src = ./mycrate;`).
+Then, changes to files _outside_ of that directory will be ignored and will not cause a rebuild
+1. The other option is to use a [source cleaning] function from nixpkgs which can omit any files know to not be needed while building the crate (for example, all `*.nix` sources, `flake.lock`, and so on)

 ## License

 This project is licensed under the [MIT license].